Last updated May 7, 2021 @ 2:30 p.m.

 * Know before you go.
 Minnesota has issued a statewide mask mandate for all indoor settings (restaurants, retail, etc).

 Retail, malls, and other businesses that sell, rent, maintain and repair goods are open for business.
-Bars and restaurants are closed to dine-in service starting November 20, take-out, and delivery available.
+Bars and restaurants are closed to dine-in service until January 11, take-out, and delivery available.
 Service industry workers are required to wear masks and patrons are required to do the same.
 Many establishments are now offering curbside, and outdoor pickup or delivery of retail goods.

 For more information and or guidance for businesses reopening in Minnesota, click here.